Ekambareswarar Temple (Kanchipuram): Architecture

 The temple covers an area of over 23 acre.
 Reaching a height of 59 m, the temple's Raja gopuram (the entrance tower to the temple) is one of the tallest in South India.
 The bottom half of the gateway tower has the shrines of Vinayaka and Murugan on either sides.
 From the entrance, there are two halls namely Vahana Mandapam (vehicle hall) and Sarabesa Mandapam (also called Navaratri hall).
 The Aayiram Kaal Mandapam, or the "hallway with a thousand pillars", which was built by the Vijayanagar Kings, is found on precinct after the gateway tower.

 There is said to have been an underground holy river.
 The fourth courtyard contains a small Ganesha temple and a pond.
 The third courtyard contains lot of smaller shrines.
 The flag staff of the temple is axial to the sanctum and diagonally located to the main entrance and the temple tank on either directions.
 There is a shrine called Thirukachi Mayanam and Kalayana Mandapa, named after Pachayappa Mudaliar, both of which are located close to the flag staff.
 Thirukachi Mayanam, Valeesam, Rishabesam and Satyanadeesam are located in four corners of the temple.
 The hall of the flagstaff has pillars sculpted with intricate figures indicating various legends and avatars of Shiva.

-The sanctum sanctorum contains the lingam along with the image of Shiva.
+The sanctum sanctorum contains the lingam along with the image of Shiva and Parvati sitting together.
+The gold plated lingam depicts the story of Parvati hugging the lingam to save it from the flooding Vegavati river.
 There are granite image of the 63 Nayanmars around the first precinct.
 The temple's inner most precinct are decorated with an array of Shivalingam, one of which is a Sahasra Lingam with 1,008 Siva lingams sculpted on it.
 There is no separate shrine for Parvati within the complex as with all other Shiva temples in Kanchipuram.
-A local belief is that Kamakshi Amman Temple is the consort for Ekambaranathar.
-Behind the image of Lingam in the sanctum, there is a depiction of Shiva Parvathi in a plaque with Shiva depicted as Tazhuva kuzhainthaar and Parvathi as Elavar Kuzhali.
+A local belief is that the deity at the Kamakshi Amman Temple is the consort for Ekambaranathar.
+Behind the image of Lingam in the sanctum, there is a depiction of Shiva and Parvathi in a plaque with Shiva depicted as Tazhuvakuzhainthaar Swami and Parvathi as Elavarkuzhali Amman.

 There is a small shrine for Vishnu named Nilathingal Thundam Perumal temple inside the temple complex.
-Vishnu is prayed as Vamana Murthy and the shrine is hailed by the Alvar saints as one of the 108 Divya Desams.
+Vishnu is prayed as Vamana and the shrine is hailed by the Alvar saints as one of the 108 Divya Desams.
 There is a separate shrine for Nataraja on the second precinct.
-The sthala-virutcham or temple tree is believed to be a 3,500-year-old mango tree whose branches are said to yield four different types of mangoes from its four branches.
+The sthala-vriksham or temple tree is believed to be a 3,500-year-old mango tree whose branches are said to yield four different types of mangoes from its four branches.